k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md

 * Install K2view Fabric using Terraform and Helm
 * Populate the container registry
 * Provide container image paths and domain to K2view
-* Create K2view Project and Space
+* Create a K2view Project and Space

 ### Provisioning